Welcome to the new Golem Cloud Docs! 👋

 See customCommands.<command-name>[*].sources for up-to-date check details.

-Optional map of named templates, which can be used in components.<component-name>.template.
+Optional map of named templates, which can be used in components.<component-name>.templates.

 Templates help in extracting common build patterns and reuse them for multiple components.